Skip to main content Skip to main menu

 • D2L Accessibility — information on how universal design principles are incorporated into the D2L learning environment, including resources for course designers

-• Section 508 — section of federal ADA code that applies to universal design requirements and includes professional development training in the 508 Universe section
+• Section 508 — a section of the federal ADA code that applies to universal design requirements and includes professional development training in the 508 Universe section

 Closed Captioning